nomad-coe/nomad/docs/setup.md

 cd infrastructure
 docker-compose up nomad-worker
 ```
+In this case, the worker inside docker and python outside docker, will try to adress
+the Redis backend with different hosts.
+This does not work.
+If you need this, you
+could add `127.0.0.1 redis` to your `/etc/hosts`.
+Or do some docker-compose networking
+magic.

 You can also run the worker yourself, e.g. to develop on the processing.
 To simply
 run a worker do (from the root)